dcarey50/Discord.NET_Starter/README.md

 # DiscordSharp_Starter
+## I WILL SOON REMAKE THIS FOR DISCORD.NET.
+THANKS FOR YOUR SUPPORT c:
 ### Introduction
 So YOU want to make a discord bot of your own?
 Look no further!
 This is exactly what you need!
 DiscordSharp_Starter is a starter project to get you started at making your very own Discord bot using DiscordSharp!
 I myself am currently using the latest version of discordsharp for this project, but you can actually use any version you'd like! *(you might have to change some stuff due to library changes.)*